 Transportation in Greece is not always wallet-friendly – certainly not for Greeks.
 In fact, if you decide to rent a car and drive around Greece, transportation might actually turn out to be your highest cost.

 While many of the motorways in Greece are brand new and fantastic, there are also many toll stations.
 Also, the price of gas is rather high, compared to other countries in the EU, and much higher than in the US.

-If you prefer not to drive, public buses and trains are pretty good.
+If you prefer not to drive, public buses are pretty good.
 Prices vary a lot, so you will have to check the price for the trip you want to take.
-As an example, a bus ticket from Athens to Delphi is about 15 euro, and the train from Athens to Kalambaka costs 30 euro (2023 prices).
+As an example, a bus ticket from Athens to Delphi is about 15 euro.

 Cost of ferries and flights in Greece